Dreamaty/production-project/README.md

 Translation files are stored in the public/locales directory.

-For a more comfortable workflow, we recommend installing a plugin for WebStorm/VSCode.

-i18next Documentation -
+For a more comfortable workflow, we recommend installing a plugin for WebStorm/VSCode. husky i18next Documentation - [https://react.i18next.com/](https://react.i18next.com/)
-[https://react.i18next.com/](https://react.i18next.com/)

 ---